Grunticus03/ElasticMARC/README.md

 | Elasticsearch.url: | http&#58;//SERVERHOSTNAME:IP |
 | Logging.dest: | File and path for logging.
 Folder must exist, file will be created, preserve double quotes |
 *   If you want to change the logging level, change the appropriate logging line value to true.
 *   Kibana does not have a service installer, we will utilize NSSM to create a service for Kibana.
-In the following steps, root refers to the location that NSSM has been extracted to.
 <br/>
-5. Decompress NSSM to your intended installation location.
+4. Decompress NSSM to your intended installation location.</br>
-6. Open an administrative CMD prompt and enter the following command:
+5. Open an administrative CMD prompt and enter the following command:</br>
-Root\win64\nssm.exe install Kibana
+		Root\nssm\win64\nssm.exe install Kibana</br>
-7. On the Application tab, set the following:
+6. On the Application tab, set the following:

 | Setting | Value |
 | :--- | :--- |